fanf2/hg64/README.md

   * Each packed array has a 64-wide occupancy bitmap

   * 58 is actually two 64s in disguise: it comes from `64 - log2(64)`

+Altering `KEYBITS` changes the number of bits in the mantissa.

 licence